 Read more Lasting Powers of AttorneyIf the donor does not have capacity to make another lasting power of attorney, the attorney or another relevant person …

-Read more Lasting Powers of AttorneyA replacement attorney if the donor has specified one in the lasting power of attorney.
+Read more Lasting Powers of AttorneyNo.
+However if the donor still has the capacity to cancel the existing lasting power of attorney, they can do …

 Read more Lasting Powers of AttorneyYes, you can choose more than one attorney.
 You can decide whether your attorneys must make their decisions together or …